 - Workshops with policy personnel and commissioners; and

 - An end of project conference.
-In order to extend the reach of activities and to ensure that local contexts are considered, four regional academics in the South and North of England, Midlands and Wales have been appointed.
+In order to extend the reach of activities and to ensure that local contexts are considered, four regional academics in the South and North of England, Midlands and Wales had been appointed.

 Please contact Debra Allnock at email@example.com if you would like any further information on this project.